Residual peroxide analysis

-Expertise | Physicochemical |
+| Expertise | Physicochemical |

 Description

 Peroxides are oxidizing agents that can be used as initiators in polymerization processes or form naturally through oxidative degradation.
-Residual peroxides in cosmetic polymers, resins, oils, or emulsions can alter the stability of finished products, cause unwanted side reactions, or affect the functional properties of materials.
+Residual peroxides in cosmetic polymers, resins, oils, or emulsions can alter the stability of finished products, cause undesirable side reactions, or affect the functional properties of materials.

 Analytical methods

-- Iodometric titration : a classic and widely used method measuring the oxidizing capacity of peroxides by reduction of iodine.
+- Iodometric titration : a classic and widely used method, measuring the oxidizing capacity of peroxides by reduction of iodine.

-- UV-Vis spectrophotometry : applied to certain formulations, it offers increased sensitivity for liquid or complex matrices.
+- UV-Vis spectrophotometry : when applied to certain formulations, it offers increased sensitivity for liquid or complex matrices.

-These methods can be adapted according to the nature of the product analyzed and the applicable standards.
+These methods can be adapted according to the nature of the product being analyzed and the applicable standards.

-Matrices concerned
+Matrices concerned:

-The dosage of residual peroxides applies to a wide range of products and materials:
+Residual peroxide analysis applies to a wide range of products and materials:

 - Cosmetic emulsions, creams and lotions